python/cpython/PCbuild/readme.txt

 Building Python using VC++ 9.0
 ------------------------------

-This directory is used to build Python for Win32 platforms, e.g. Windows 2000, XP and Vista.
-It requires Microsoft Visual C++ 9.0 (a.k.a.
-Visual Studio .NET 2008).
+This directory is used to build Python for Win32 and x64 platforms, e.g.
+Windows 2000, XP, Vista and Windows Server 2008.
+In order to build 32-bit debug and release executables, Microsoft Visual C++ 2008 Express Edition is required at the very least.
+In order to build 64-bit debug and release executables, Visual Studio 2008 Standard Edition is required at the very least.
+In order to build all of the above, as well as generate release builds that make use of Profile Guided Optimisation (PG0), Visual Studio 2008 Professional Edition is required at the very least.
+The official Python releases are built with this version of Visual Studio.

-(For other Windows platforms and compilers, see ../PC/readme.txt.)
+For other Windows platforms and compilers, see ../PC/readme.txt.

 All you need to do is open the workspace "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform and eventually